H3AR7B3A7/BestPractices/Agile.md

 - Designers
 - Project stakeholders
 - Product owner
+- Agile coach
-- Agile coach / Scrum master
+- Scrum master

 The **product owner** is a project team member who is an expert on the product and the customer's business needs.
 They prioritize product requirements and is available to provide daily clarifications and final acceptance to the development team.

-The **Agile coach** acts as a buffer between the development team and distractions that slow down development effort.
+The **Scrum master** acts as a buffer between the development team and distractions that slow down development effort.
+They ensure that scrum is played properly and continuously improves the team's environment.

-They provide expertise on agile processes and facilitate consensus building and stakeholder communication.
+The **Agile coach** provides expertise on agile processes and facilitate consensus building and stakeholder communication.
+Often this person is external to the projects department, offering an outsiders point of view.

 ### Sprints